jcoreNL/spring-4.3-exam-notes/README.md

 ### What is a ProceedingJoinPoint?

 ### What are the five advice types called?
+- **before**: Run advice before the method execution.
+- **after**: Run advice after the method execution, regardless of its outcome.
+- **after**-returning: Run advice after the method execution, only if the method completes successfully.
+- **after-throwing**: Run advice after the method execution, only if the method exits by throwing an exception.
+- **around**: Run advice before and after the advised method is invoked.

 ### Which advice do you have to use if you would like to try and catch exceptions?
+after-throwing

 ### What is the difference between `@EnableAspectJAutoProxy` and `<aop:aspectj-autoproxy>`?